 With these three simple actions, you’ll be on your way to having more patience than you know what to do with.
 We have all had experiences where we wished an employee we were speaking with could be a little more patient with us, so if you are working in customer service, patience is a must-have attribute.

-If you want to learn more about the professional ways that Dexcomm employees are trained to answer phones, visit this link to read about our training style.
-After learning about the positive influence Dexcomm operators can have for your business, you might even want to contact us to get a quote!
+If you want to learn more about the professional ways that Dexcomm employees are trained to answer phones, read about our training style.
+Want to learn about the positive influence Dexcomm operators can have on your business?
+Contact us to get a quote!